-CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS
+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS.

 On January 26, 1996, the Company, Leslie H. Wexner, the Company's Chairman, Chief Executive Officer and President, and The Wexner Children's Trust (the "Trust") entered into a Contingent Stock Redemption Agreement, which Agreement was amended as of July 19, 1996 (as so amended, the "Agreement").
-The following summary of the material terms of the Agreement does not purport to be complete and is qualified in its entirety by reference to the Agreement, a copy of which (prior to the amendment referred to above) was filed with the Securities and Exchange Commission (the "Commission") as an exhibit to the Company's Schedule 13E-4 filed in connection with the Company's issuer tender offer which expired on March 6, 1996, and a copy of which (together with the amendment referred to above) will be filed with the Commission as an exhibit to the Company's Annual Report on Form 10-K for the fiscal year ended February 1, 1997.
+The following summary of the material terms of the Agreement does not purport to be complete and is qualified in its entirety by reference to the Agreement, a copy of which has been filed with the Securities and Exchange Commission (the "Commission") as an exhibit to the Company's Annual Report on Form 10-K for the fiscal year ended February 1, 1997.
 Such exhibits are available for inspection at the Commission.

 A new, wholly-owned subsidiary (the "Subsidiary") of the Company has guaranteed the Company's obligations under the Agreement, has been capitalized by the Company with \$351.6 million (representing the amount required to pay the Redemption Price in the event of an exercise in full of the Redemption Right (each, as defined below)) and will not engage in any actions or undertake any operations other than as contemplated by the Agreement.
-Pursuant to the terms of the Agreement, the Trust deposited 18,750,000 shares (the "Subject Shares") in a custody account established with Morgan Guaranty Trust Company of New York.
+Pursuant to the terms of the Agreement, the Trust deposited 18,750,000 shares of Common Stock (the "Subject Shares") in a custody account established with Morgan Guaranty Trust Company of New York.
 For the purposes of the Agreement, a "Subject Share" will include, in the event of any spinoff or other distribution by the Company to its stockholders of any business controlled by the Company, in addition to a share of Common Stock of the Company, such security (or portion thereof) as the Trust may receive in the spinoff or other distribution in respect of each share of Common Stock.

 Pursuant to the terms of the Agreement, the Trust will have the opportunity (the "Redemption Right"), commencing on January 31, 1998 and ending on January 30, 2006 (the "Exercise Period"), to require the Company to redeem the Subject Shares, from time to time, in whole or in part (subject to specified minimum amounts), at a price per share equal to \$18.75, subject to certain adjustments (the "Redemption Price").
-The Trust will have the right to transfer the Redemption Right, from time to time, in whole or in part, to (i) Mr. Wexner, (ii) any member of Mr. Wexner's immediate family, (iii) any corporation, partnership, trust or other entity of which all of the owners or beneficiaries are Mr. Wexner or any member of Mr. Wexner's immediate family or any charitable trust, (iv) any estate or personal representative of Mr. Wexner or any member of Mr. Wexner's immediate family and (v) subject to certain conditions, third parties, in each case, provided that such transferee agrees to be bound by the terms of the Agreement.
+The Trust will have the right to transfer the Redemption Right, from time to time, in whole or in part, to (i) Mr. Wexner, (ii) any member of Mr. Wexner's immediate family, (iii) any corporation, partnership, trust or other entity, of which all of the owners or beneficiaries are Mr. Wexner or any member of Mr. Wexner's immediate family or any charitable trust, (iv) any estate or personal representative of Mr. Wexner or any member of Mr. Wexner's immediate family and (v) subject to certain conditions, third parties, in each case, provided that such transferee agrees to be bound by the terms of the Agreement.
 The Trust will have the right to pledge the Redemption Right to a financial institution reasonably satisfactory to the Company to secure the Trust's obligations in respect of borrowed money under any credit or similar agreement.
 The Trust will be permitted to withdraw Subject Shares from the custody account provided such withdrawn shares are replaced by an amount in cash equal to 120% of the market value of the withdrawn shares.
-The Trust will be permitted to sell all the withdrawn shares.
+The Trust will be permitted to sell all the withdrawn